ivantha/stego-py/README.md

 ```

 find the encypted image in the dist folder.
-For this your parent image should be same or larger in size than the child image.
+For this, your parent image size should be same or larger than the child image.

 ### Decryption